Russia's Rosneft set for global gas tussle with Gazprom

-MOSCOW (Reuters) - Russia's Rosneft (ROSN.MM), the world's top listed oil producer, wants to supply gas in parts of Europe where Gazprom is not present to avoid the risk of losing those markets to U.S. liquefied natural gas (LNG), a Rosneft executive said.
+MOSCOW, June 30 (Reuters) - Russia's Rosneft, the world's top listed oil producer, wants to supply gas in parts of Europe where Gazprom is not present - or Moscow risks losing the market to U.S. liquefied natural gas (LNG), a Rosneft executive said.

-Gazprom, the leading global gas producer, enjoys monopoly rights on gas pipeline exports from Russia.
-It has lost its exclusive rights to ship seaborne LNG overseas to Rosneft and Novatek (NVTK.MM), Russia's largest non-state gas producer.
+Gazprom, the leading global gas producer, enjoys monopoly rights on gas pipeline exports.
+It has lost its exclusive rights to ship seaborne LNG overseas to Rosneft and Novatek, Russia's largest non-state gas producer.

+Rosneft, headed by Igor Sechin, an ally of President Vladimir Putin, has long been vying for pipeline gas exports as it strives to grow globally.
+It now wants permission to export to the parts of Europe in which Gazprom does not operate.

 "We are not counting on a total lifting of export restrictions.
 This would be harmful for Gazprom, especially against the background of a difficult financial and economic situation at the company," she said in emailed comments.

-She said as part of the experiment, Rosneft could supply gas to markets where Gazprom is not present and where U.S. LNG could be imported.
+She added that as part of the "experiment", Rosneft could supply gas to markets where Gazprom is not present and into which U.S. LNG could be imported.
 Rusakova did not identify any such European countries.

 "Of course, this should be done in close coordination with Gazprom, in order to avoid competition between Russian gas suppliers."

-Gazprom is targeting $32 billion to $34 billion in revenue from exporting more than 180 bcm to Europe and Turkey this year.
-Rosneft produced almost 70 bcm of gas last year, earning 208 billion roubles (2.71 billion pounds) from gas sales at home.
+Gazprom targets $32-34 billion in revenues from exporting more than 180 bcm to Europe and Turkey this year.
+Rosneft produced almost 70 bcm of gas last year, earning 208 billion roubles ($3.5 billion) in revenues from gas sales at home.

 Rosneft, like Novatek, is winning some of Gazprom's clients at home thanks to a more flexible gas pricing policy.
-It is also eyeing Asian markets and plans to build an LNG plant in Russia's far east.
+But unlike Novatek or Gazprom, Rosneft plans to have an LNG plant only in Russia, as it eyes Russia's far east and Asian markets.

 "There are significant gas resources in Russia's east, while no infrastructure has been built.
 And that's why we are interested in gaining access to the future Power of Siberia pipeline," Rusakova said.